feddybear/flipside_ph/annotation.md

 3. Fragments/repeats due to false starts.
 For fragments, hyphenate the cut-off point.\
    e.g. &lt;filler:ma-> magandang &lt;filler:uma-> tanghali\
    e.g. &lt;filler:one> one million pesos
+4. Case where you DON'T use filler tags.\
+   e.g. magandang &lt;miss:uma-:umaga> magandang hapon (there is correction, but it's not a filler) \
+   e.g. one million one million pesos (the repetition can be omitted, but this consists of more than one token so we do not use filler tags)

 #### Mispronunciations / Incomplete

 If the speaker mispronounces the word or the word is cut-off NOT because of the speaker.
 Fragments should be hyphenated at cut-off points.
 There are two cases: